imranhasan22/handbook_imran/design_pattern.md

 ```
 ### Factory Method Design Pattern
 Defines an interface for creating an object but lets subclasses alter the type of object that will be created.
 This pattern is useful when the creation process varies based on input conditions.
+#### Structure
+- `Product (interface)`: Defines the interface for objects created by the factory method.
+- `Concrete Product`: Implements the product interface.
+- `Factory`: Declares the factory method, which returns an object of type Product.
+It may also define the default implementation of the factory method.
+#### Example
 ```java
 // Product interface
 interface Animal {